 This comprehensive 2-day workshop will prepare U.S. importers, their suppliers and exporters for a validation or re-validation and guides new firms to the program on how to build a lasting cargo security program.
 In addition, this workshop will help you understand the process involved in becoming a member, the benefits and responsibilities to be CTPAT certified.

-This hybrid online course is specifically designed to prepare a candidate for the Customs Broker License Exam, or to further educate those interested in international trade and customs regulations.
+This hybrid online course is specifically designed to prepare a candidate for the Customs Broker License Exam or further educate those interested in international trade and customs regulations.
 Join your peers and learn in an atmosphere that allows for questions, guidance and continuous examples of actual exam questions.

 Millions of dollars of refunds are available from the government to firms who import and export goods, but the majority go unclaimed.
 Our three-day Duty Drawback Specialist workshop will provide your team with a detailed understanding of the types of drawback available, how to file for expedited capabilities and which documents are needed to support a successful refund.
 Each type of drawback will be reviewed in detail, with examples and exercises on filing claims and getting approved for accelerated payments.